 The Capuchins returned to the original vision of St. Francis that the Order would be a “fraternity” a group of brothers living as equals and sharing Gospel life together.
 Francis, while ordained a Deacon, was never a priest himself.
 While many of the friars are ordained priests all the friars are equal by profession of the three vows we take to become Capuchins; namely Chastity, Poverty and Obedience.
 It is this profession that makes you a Capuchin.
 After that you may feel called to priesthood or to non-ordained ministry.
 This will be discerned with the community during formation.

 What is Formation?

 Formation is that period of time spent training as a friar and “discerning” or seeking out as to whether this way of life is for you or not.
 During this time you will have the experience of living and working with the friars and growing in commitment to the Capuchin Franciscan way while being guided by brothers specially trained to help you make your decision.
 From Postulancy, (the first stage of formation) to taking perpetual vows usually takes about 8 years.

 A vocation is a mysterious thing!
 It needs to be discerned carefully and with an open heart.
 If any of the above has caught your interest or even just your curiosity take some time to read over it, to pray, and research a bit more.
-You can find out all about the Irish Capuchins at www.capuchinfranciscans.ie and then get in touch by dropping an email to Br Richard on firstname.lastname@example.org
+You can find out all about the Irish Capuchins at www.capuchinfranciscans.ie and then get in touch by dropping us an email or letter to Capuchins, please change contact details to Br Richard on firstname.lastname@example.org

 Whatever else may come of that first step you can be sure you will meet a brother.